 Yes.
 When you buff your nails before coating them with polish, they tend to last longer.
 The reason is that buffing creates a form of adhesive for the polish to cling to.

 Is Buffing Bad For Nails?

+As you may already know, buffing nails is a very vital process to shiny nails for without it, no manicure is complete.
 When buffing, care should be taken not to go too deep.
 Buffing too deep may cause your nails to become thin and weak.